bfitzpat/didact-tutorials/README.md

 The goal of this GitHub repository is to provide a location where links to tutorials of all kinds can be placed for easy access.
 Pick one and copy the link to make it available from within your `Didact Tutorials` view!

-## Available Tutorials
+## Using these links

-To add these tutorials to the Didact Tutorials view in your local VS Code workspace, do the following:
+To add these tutorials to the Didact Tutorials view in your local VS Code workspace or simply start them in a new Didact window, do the following:

 * Copy the link text for the tutorial from this page.
 * Launch VS Code Quick Open (Ctrl+P), type `Didact: Process vscode link from web`, and press enter.
-* Paste the tutorial link text and hit enter.
+* The command will pick up the URL from the clipboard and register or start the tutorial.

+### Requirements Example

-* Requirements Example - Provides examples of how to handle requirements checking in Didact tutorials.
-(Copy this text to the clipboard: `vscode://redhat.vscode-didact?commandId=vscode.didact.registry.addUri&&https=raw.githubusercontent.com/redhat-developer/vscode-didact/master/examples/requirements.example.didact.md&&name=Requirements%20Example&&category=From%20The%20Web`)
+Provides examples of how to handle requirements checking in Didact tutorials.

-## Just Open the Tutorial
+* Copy this text to the clipboard to register the tutorial: `vscode://redhat.vscode-didact?commandId=vscode.didact.registry.addUri&&https=raw.githubusercontent.com/redhat-developer/vscode-didact/master/examples/requirements.example.didact.md&&name=Requirements%20Example&&category=From%20The%20Web`

-You can use the same mechanism to simply open the remote tutorial.
-(Copy this text to the clipboard: `vscode://redhat.vscode-didact?https=raw.githubusercontent.com/redhat-developer/vscode-didact/master/examples/requirements.example.didact.md`
+* Copy this text to the clipboard to start the tutorial: `vscode://redhat.vscode-didact?https=raw.githubusercontent.com/redhat-developer/vscode-didact/master/examples/requirements.example.didact.md`

 ## Try this